bbauska/meta-react-basics/README.md

   width="70%" />
 </p>

-I save my file and notice that my app is just a blank page.
+<p>I save my file and notice that my app is just a blank page.</p>

-Now, let me create another component that will contain some texts that I want to display in the browser.
+<p>Now, let me create another component that will contain some texts that I
+want to display in the browser.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ w1-s11-g. header function (47) ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->